Nurses' Values and Perspectives on Medical Aid in Dying: A Survey of Nurses in the United States, Feb. 1, 2022

-Support included most voters in every demographic group: registered Independents voters (69%), registered Democratic voters (61%), registered Republican voters (55%), progressives (78%), moderates (63%), conservatives (47% support to 43% oppose), Whites (68%), Blacks (49% support vs. 40% oppose), other ethnic groups (62%), men (68%), women (56%), Montgomery Co./Prince Georges Co.
+Support included most voters in every demographic group: registered independent voters (69%), registered Democratic voters (61%), registered Republican voters (55%), progressives (78%), moderates (63%), conservatives (47% support to 43% oppose), white voters (68%), Black voters (49% support vs. 40% oppose), other ethnic groups (62%), men (68%), women (56%), Montgomery Co./Prince Georges Co.
 (63%), Central Baltimore metro area (60%), outside urban corridor (63%), ages 18-34 (65%), ages 35-54, (64%), ages 55+ (56%), less than a four-year college degree (60%), four-year college degree or more (63%).

 Maryland State Medical Society (MedChi) survey, June-July 2016

 Six out of 10 Maryland physicians (60%) supported changing the Maryland State Medical Society’s position on Maryland’s 2016 aid-in-dying legislation from opposing the bill to supporting it (47%) or adopting a neutral stance (13%).

 Boston Globe-Suffolk University, Nov.
 2019

 Seven out of 10 Massachusetts residents polled (70%) agreed that “the terminally ill [should] be permitted to end their own lives with the help of a doctor, also known as medical aid in dying.”

-This majority support spanned the demographic, ethnic and geographic spectrum in the survey: Male: 70%, Female: 69%, Worcester/Western Mass.: 70%, Suffolk: 75%, Southeast Mass./Cape: 68%, 18-34: 75%, 35-44: 65%, 45-54: 73%, 55-64: 75%, 65+: 68%, White: 73%, Black: 64%, Hispanic: 50%, Asian: 52%.
+This majority support spanned the demographic, ethnic and geographic spectrum in the survey: male: 70%, female: 69%, western Mass.
+(Berkshire, Hampden, Hampshire, Franklin, Worcester counties): 62%, northeastern Mass.
+(Middlesex and Essex counties): 63%, Suffolk County: 80%, southeastern Mass./Cape (Norfolk, Plymouth, Bristol, Barnstable, Dukes, and Nantucket counties): 68%, 18-34: 75%, 35-44: 65%, 45-54: 73%, 55-64: 75%, 65+: 68%, white voters: 73%, Black voters: 64%, Hispanic voters: 50%, Asian voters: 52%.

 Massachusetts Medical Society survey, Sept.
 5 – Oct.
 16, 2017

-By a 2-1 margin, Massachusetts physicians (60%) said they strongly support (29%) or support (31%) “medical aid in dying … the practice of physicians giving terminally-ill adults prescriptions for lethal medications, to be self-administered at such time as the patient sees fit” vs. oppose or strongly oppose this end-of-life care option (30%).
+By a 2-1 margin, Massachusetts physicians (60%) said they strongly support (29%) or support (31%) “medical aid in dying … the practice of physicians giving terminally ill adults prescriptions for lethal medications, to be self-administered at such time as the patient sees fit” vs. oppose or strongly oppose this end-of-life care option (30%).

 By a more than 2-1 margin, physicians (62%) said they strongly support (27%) or support (35%) “proposed ’aid-in-dying legislation’ in Massachusetts, ‘an Act relative to end of life options’ (House bill 1194/Senate bill 1225)” vs. oppose or strongly oppose the legislation (28%).

 Purple Insights Survey, February 2014

 Seven out of 10 Massachusetts voters surveyed (70%) support a proposal to allow “mentally competent, terminally ill patients with less than six months to live [to] be able to end their life in a humane and dignified manner, using prescription medications they can self-administer.”

 This majority support holds across all age groups (<50: 73%, 50-64: 73%, 65+: 67%), among Catholics (64%), Republicans (61%) and disabled voters (75%).

 Greenberg, Quinlan Rosner Research survey, Aug.
 29 – Sept.
 1, 2016

 By a 51-point margin (73% vs. 22%) likely voters in Minnesota “support legislation that would authorize medical aid in dying” for mentally capable people age 18 or older with less than six months to live so they could request medication from their doctor that they could decide to take to shorten the dying process.

 Minnesota State Senate Fair Poll, August–September 2016

 By more than a 3-1 ratio (68% vs. 22%), Minnesotans who completed the state Senate’s questionnaire at the annual state fair agreed that: “When a mentally competent adult is dying from an incurable and irreversible medical condition that is expected to end the individual’s life within six months … this individual should be allowed to obtain from a physician a prescription for medication that may be self-administered to end that person’s life.”

 Minnesota House of Representatives State Fair Poll, August – September 2016

 By nearly a 3-1 ratio, (67% vs. 23%), Minnesotans who completed the state House of Representatives’ questionnaire at the annual state fair agreed that: “When a mentally capable adult is dying from a terminal illness … this adult should be allowed to receive a prescription for life-ending medication they may self-administer.”

 Global Strategy Group Survey, April 2013

 Seven out of 10 Montana voters polled (69%) support allowing a mentally competent adult who is dying of a terminal disease and in extreme pain to choose to end his or her life in a humane and dignified way.

 Public Policy Polling, February 2021

-Nearly three out of four Nevada voters (72%) support “legislation that would allow a terminally ill adult patient, with a prognosis of six-months or less to live and suffering from an incurable illness, to obtain a doctor's prescription for a medication they may voluntarily take to end their life.”
+Nearly three out of four Nevada voters (72%) support “legislation that would allow a terminally ill adult patient, with a prognosis of six months or less to live and suffering from an incurable illness, to obtain a doctor's prescription for a medication they may voluntarily take to end their life.”

-Majority support included every demographic group measured, including: political affiliation, race, age, christian religion, and gender identity.
+Majority support included every demographic group measured, including political affiliation, race, age, christian religion and gender identity.

 Independent or other party: 62%

-- African American Nevadans: 76%
+African American Nevadans: 76%

-- Hispanic Nevadans: 73%
+Hispanic Nevadans: 73%

-- White Nevadans: 72%
+white Nevadans: 72%

-- Other races: 68%
+Other races: 68%

 Age 18-45: 73%

 Age 46-65: 72%

-- Age 66 and older: 73%
+Age 66 and older: 73%

-- Non-denominational Christians: 67%
+Non-denominational Christians: 67%

 Other religions: 74%

 Rutgers-Eagleton Poll, February 2015

 By more than a 2-1 margin (63% to 29%), New Jersey residents support a state Legislature aid-in-dying bill that “would allow terminally ill patients to obtain a prescription to end their lives.”

-- “This is not really a partisan issue in New Jersey,” said Ashley Koning, manager of the Rutgers-Eagleton Poll.
+“This is not really a partisan issue in New Jersey,” said Ashley Koning, manager of the Rutgers-Eagleton poll.
 “Though a difficult subject for many, the issue has widespread support and acceptance here.
 Public opinion is mainly on the bill’s side.”

 A majority of New Jerseyans of all denominations and levels of religiosity would prefer to relieve pain and discomfort, even if that meant shortening their life, including Protestants (73%), Catholics (64%) and other non-Protestant residents (59%).

 Research & Polling Survey, April 2012

 Two out of three New Mexico voters (65%) favor “allowing a mentally competent adult, who is dying of a terminal disease, with no hope of recovery, the choice to request and receive medication from his/her physician which could bring about their own death, if there were appropriate safeguards in place to protect patients against abuse.”

 Medscape WebMD survey, November, 2018

-- New York Doctors support medical aid in dying as an end-of-life care option by a 30-point margin (56% vs. 26%).
+New York doctors support medical aid in dying as an end-of-life care option by a 30-point margin (56% vs. 26%).

 Princeton Survey Research Associates International/Vanderbilt University, May 2015

 Tennessee voters agreed by a 17-point margin (55% vs. 38%) that doctors should be permitted to assist people with painful, incurable diseases to painlessly end their lives.

 Dan Jones & Associates survey, November 2015

-Nearly six of 10 adult Utahns (58%) favor “some kind of ‘right to die’ law, where licensed medical personnel could help a terminally-ill, mentally-competent person die with allowed drugs if that person chooses.”
+Nearly six of 10 adult Utahns (58%) favor “some kind of ‘right to die’ law, where licensed medical personnel could help a terminally ill, mentally competent person die with allowed drugs if that person chooses.”

-- Republicans are divided on the issue with 41% saying they favor “right-to-die” legislation and 50% opposed.
+Republicans are divided on the issue, with 41% saying they favor “right-to-die” legislation and 50% opposed.
 Democrats and independents overwhelmingly prefer the idea with 90% of Democrats and 67% of independents supporting.

 Of the Christian religious groups polled, there was not much of a religious divide on the question: 94% of those who say they don’t ascribe to any religion, self-described “not active” Latter Day Saints (LDS) Church members, 80% of Protestants, 79% of “somewhat active” Mormons, and 76% of Catholics favored the idea.

-- The only Christian religious group polled opposed to the idea were “very active” LDS Church members by a 54-38% margin.
+The only Christian religious group polled opposed to the idea were “very active” LDS Church members by a 54-38% margin.

 Momentum Analysis Survey, June 2012